PHEAA State Grants and Special Programs

 - Robert Byrd Scholarship —for students who demonstrate academic excellence

-- PATH Program —for eligible students with demonstrated need
+- PATH Program —for eligible students

 Where can I get more information about special programs?